sid12c/RPI4SignalGenerator/README.md

 # RPI4SignalGenerator

-> This Python script generates and plays a sine wave of a specified frequency, duration, and volume using the `pyaudio` and `numpy` libraries.
+> This Python script generates and plays a waveform (sine or square) of a
+> specified frequency, duration, and volume using the `pyaudio` and `numpy`
+> libraries.

 ## Requirements